Maikatura/Butthurt/readme.md

 - [ ] Functional UI for Toys.
 - [ ] User guide how to setup and add new events.
 - [ ]

+#### Note!

+I will not be able to finish the new UI for midnight release because this is not the most priority program I make.
+If you wanna use it on release with Midnight refer to the old console version that can be found [here](https://github.com/Maikatura/Butthurt).